bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Maybe take one step back.
 You create what I would call potential public keys.
-So you, you, you do an ECDH with each of these inputs, which means you create all these taproot outputs.
+So you, you, you do an ECDH with each of these inputs, which means you create all these Taproot outputs.
 Now you need a way as the light client to know if any of these public keys exist in the UTXO set.
 There are many ways you could do this.
 One way would be just connect to an Electrum server or an address lookup server and just hammer them with like 2000 addresses and be like, hey, tell me if any of these exist in the UTXO set.
 That's not private and it's also kind of a denial of service on the Electrum server.
-So the much better way from a performance and privacy standpoint is to get some efficient summary of UTXOs in a block, which I think, you know, BIP-158 is the best example of that.
+So the much better way from a performance and privacy standpoint is to get some efficient summary of UTXOs in a block, which I think, BIP-158 is the best example of that.
 So you download these filters and you take these public keys and you test to exist whether or not they exist in the filter.
 If they exist in the filter, that means that there's a UTXO corresponding to this and you know I'm the only person who would be able to create this UTXO.
 So then you download the block and get it.
-But I make that distinction there because if we think about, okay, now I have all these public keys and I need to know whether or not they exist, you could use any method for querying a UTXO set, whether that's address lookup, private information retrieval, BIP 158.
+But I make that distinction there because if we think about, okay, now I have all these public keys and I need to know whether or not they exist, you could use any method for querying a UTXO set, whether that's address lookup, private information retrieval, BIP158.
-And I think BIP 158 is just the best example that we have right now.
+I think BIP158 is just the best example that we have right now.

 Speaker 3: 00:34:23